 I’m not sure exactly when it happened, but somewhere along the way I knew I had to get comfortable with my own discomfort.
 My identity wasn’t tied to my ability to achieve, and my worth wasn’t diminished just because my capacity for work was temporarily overwhelmed.
 Those months of last year that I spent feeling tired and defeated ended up being huge moments of growth, because they forced me to disconnect my value as a women, mother, friend, and wife from my own efforts.
 They forced me to slow down, become comfortable with my flaws, and receive love from the people around me even when I didn’t feel like I had much to offer in return.
 Honestly, it felt really good just to look at the little piles of chaos in my life and know I didn’t have to make them all perfect immediately; I had value even if I didn’t get it all right the first time.

 I’ll keep the rest short today.
 This Kentucky coffee was inspired by a Mayan coffee I had this time last year in Mexico.
 The drink was warm and boozy, made slightly sweet with thick clouds of freshly whipped cream on top.
-Once back in the States, I tracked down the Mayan liquor and began making them at home as an after-dinner treat.
+I tracked down the Mayan liquor and began making them at home as an after-dinner treat.
 This rendition, a Kentucky coffee, features high-quality bourbon and a smidge of maple syrup for added sweetness.
 The homemade whipped cream is all the same and absolutely steals the show.
 Don’t skimp on the whip, okay?

 If you find yourself in need of a coffee chat of your own, I hope you’ll make one (or two! or three! or four!) of these Kentucky coffee drinks at home to share with a friend.
 I hope you all have a terrific week.
 Happy baking!